 Every student who is to receive an Associate in Arts, Associate of Applied Science, or a Certificate from MCC should complete a graduation application.
 The student should meet with his/her advisor (in the advising area) to determine whether all requirements have been met.
 Each student is encouraged to participate in the graduation (commencement) ceremony.
-The student may participate in the commencement ceremony and pay the commencement fee or choose not to participate and have the diploma mailed to him/her at no cost.
+The student may pay the commencement fee and participate in the commencement ceremony or choose not to participate and have the diploma mailed to him/her at no cost.
+All diplomas are mailed by the end of the month following the graduation ceremony.